Nuestra Belleza México 2013: National costume competition

 In this competition, costumes are evaluated instead of the contestants.
 It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Mexican designers combining the past and present of Mexico.

-For the Nuestra Belleza México Organization, this event is very important because it discloses the creative work of the great Mexican designers and also select the costume to represent Mexico in Miss Universe the next year.
-Also, some costumes are elected to represent Mexico in other beauty contests.
+For the Nuestra Belleza México Organization, this event is important because it discloses the creative work of the Mexican designers and also selects the costume to represent Mexico in Miss Universe the next year.
+In addition, some costumes are elected to represent Mexico in other beauty contests.

 The winning costume designer received the "Aguja Diamante Award."